seanwhs/Tutorials/react/How-to-Install-Tailwindcss-in-a-Vite-React-Project.md

-# Tailwind CSS v4: The CSS-First Workflow
+# Tailwind CSS v4: A Modern, CSS-First Workflow

-Tailwind CSS v4 introduces a "CSS-first" design, moving configuration from JavaScript files directly into your global CSS.
-This simplifies setup and keeps your design tokens and plugins close to your styles.
+Tailwind CSS v4 simplifies your styling architecture by moving configuration from JavaScript files directly into native CSS.
+This "CSS-first" approach eliminates the need for complex `tailwind.config.js` files, keeping your design tokens, plugins, and custom utilities exactly where they belong: in your stylesheets.

 ---

 ## 1. Installation

-Install the framework and the Vite plugin in your project root:
+Install the Tailwind CSS framework and the official Vite plugin:

 ```bash
 npm install tailwindcss @tailwindcss/vite